laravel/docs/passwords.md

                     : back()->withErrors(['email' => __($status)]);
     })->middleware(['guest'])->name('password.email');

 Before moving on, let's examine this route in more detail.
 First, the request's `email` attribute is validated.
-Next, we will use Laravel's built-in "password broker" to send a password reset link to the user.
+Next, we will use Laravel's built-in "password broker" (via the `Password` facade) to send a password reset link to the user.
 The password broker will take care of retrieving the user by the given field (in this case, the email address) and sending the user a password reset link via Laravel's built-in [notification system](/docs/{{version}}/notifications).

 The `sendResetLink` method returns a "status" slug.
 This status may be translated using Laravel's [localization](/docs/{{version}}/localization) helpers in order to display a user-friendly message to the user regarding the status of their request.
 The translation of the password reset status is determined by your application's `resources/lang/{lang}/password.php` language file.